 In response to this weakness, the Intelligence Authorization Act for Fiscal Year 2010 included the first general provisions for protecting intelligence community whistleblowers, encouraging lawful disclosures to the OIGIC.
 However, the majority of its provisions are general and subject to multiple interpretations.

-Between 2012 and 2014, additional efforts were made to strengthen protections for the intelligence community.
+Between 2012 and 2014, as mentioned above, additional efforts were made to strengthen protections for the intelligence community.
 Presidential Policy Directive 19 was signed in 2012 and provided the first specific prohibitions of reprisals against intelligence community whistleblowers.
 The Intelligence Authorization Act for Fiscal Year 2014 codified these provisions into law, and the Intelligence Community Directive (ICD)-120 established how provisions would be implemented.

 Also in 2014, Congress enacted 50 U.S.Code §3234 which clarifies what information may be included in an intelligence community whistleblower complaint, including “a violation of any law, rule or regulation” or “abuse of authority.”
 Section 3234 requires the President to provide for the enforcement of this statute.